Here are the questions we get asked a lot, if you don’t find answers to your questions, let us know.

 I have questions about making my presentation accessible to all.

 See our accessibility guidelines here.

 I don’t want to present, but I’d like to help.

-Sign up to volunteer here.
+Sign up to volunteer here or email us.
 We’re looking for help with graphics, social media, tech support, accessibility consulting, and moderation.

 I don’t want to present, but I want to be part of the fun.
 How do I watch?

 Follow Virtual Jane Con on YouTube, Twitter, Facebook, or Instagram for programming info!

 You should also sign up for the Virtual Jane Con newsletter so you can get the program right in your inbox as well as updates for upcoming events.